Trump announces $10 billion Foxconn plant in Wisconsin

-WASHINGTON (AP) — President Donald Trump said Wednesday that electronics giant Foxconn will build a $10 billion factory in Wisconsin that’s expected to initially create 3,000 jobs.
+WASHINGTON (AP) — President Donald Trump says that electronics giant Foxconn will build a $10 billion factory in Wisconsin that’s expected to initially create 3,000 jobs, the largest economic development project in state history.

-In a White House speech, Trump said the financial commitment by Foxconn CEO Terry Guo was a direct result of his electoral win.
+In a White House speech, Trump said the financial commitment by Foxconn CEO Terry Gou was a direct result of his electoral win.

 “If I didn’t get elected, he definitely would not be spending $10 billion,” Trump said.
 “We are going to have some very, very magnificent decades.”